kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

 ## Prerequisites

-- You need to create a workspace, project and `project-regular` account.
+- You need to create a workspace, a project and an account (`project-regular`).
 Please refer to [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project) if they are not ready yet.
 - You need to sign in with `project-admin` account first and invite `project-regular` to the corresponding project.
 If it is not ready yet, please [invite a member](../../../quick-start/create-workspace-and-project#task-3-create-a-project) first.

 ## Create a Job

-### Step 1.
-Open Modal
+### Step 1: Open Dashboard

 1. Log in the console as `project-regular`.
 Go to **Application Workloads** and click **Jobs**.
 2. Click **Create** button to open the modal.

 ![create-job](/images/docs/project-user-guide/application-workloads/jobs/create-job.jpg)

-### Step 2.
-Basic Info
+### Step 2: Input Basic Information

 Enter the basic information.
 Refer to the image below as an example.

-- **Name**: The name of the job, which is also the unique identifier.
+- **Name**: The name of the Job, which is also the unique identifier.
-- **Alias**: The alias name of the job, making resources easier to identify.
+- **Alias**: The alias name of the Job, making resources easier to identify.
-- **Description**: The description of the job, which gives a brief introduction of the job.
+- **Description**: The description of the Job, which gives a brief introduction of the Job.

 ![job-create-basic-info](/images/docs/project-user-guide/application-workloads/jobs/job-create-basic-info.png)

-### Step 3.
-Job Settings (Optional)
+### Step 3: Job Settings (Optional)

 You can set the values in this step as below or click **Next** to skip it directly.
 Refer to the table below for detailed explanations of each field.